seamplex/feenox/doc/tutorials/220-static-transient.md

 Instead of writing the long input shown in lag.was, we could have obtained the same result with a couple of lines.
 Indeed, the terminal shows that the output of this input is the same as the one of the previous longer example.

-# the preceeding example could have been written in fewer
+# the preceding example could have been written in fewer
 # lines as follows (although the SPOT rule is broken)
 end_time = 5
 dt = 1/20